 - Available at big box stores

-- Great structure—good for texture, cables, and lace.
-Shows stitches well.
+- Great structure and stitch definition—good for texture, cables, and lace.

 - Brands like Lily Sugar and Cream are great for washcloths, potholders, and home decor